 The Republic of South Africa, although not subject to the reporting requirements of the U.S. Securities Exchange Act of 1934, as amended, or the Exchange Act, files Annual Reports on Form 18-K with the Commission on a voluntary basis.
 These Annual Reports include certain material statistical and other information concerning the Republic of South Africa.
 The Republic of South Africa may also include exhibits to its Annual Report on Form 18-K and file amendments on Form 18-K/A, for the purpose of filing with Commission information that has not been included in the registration statement to which this prospectus and any related prospectus supplement relate, which information would thereby be incorporated by reference into the registration statement.
-Annual Reports on Form 18-K and amendments on Form 18-K/A of the Republic of South Africa may be inspected at the office of the Commission, or reviewed on the Commission's Internet site at http://www.sec.gov.
-This site contains reports and other information regarding issuers that file electronically with the Commission.
+Annual Reports on Form 18-K and amendments on Form 18-K and amendments on Form 18-K and other information statement.
+Annual Reports on Form 18-K and amendments on Form 18-K and amendments on Form 18-K and other information statement.
+Annual Reports on Form 18-K and amendments on Form 18-K and amendments on Form 18-K/A of the Republic of South Africa may be inspected at the office of the Commission, or reviewed on the Commission.
+No dealer, salesperson or other person is authorized to give any information regarding issuers that file electronically with the Commission.
 No dealer, salesperson or other person is authorized to give any information or to represent anything not contained in this prospectus.
 You must not rely on any unauthorized information or representations.
 This prospectus is an offer to sell only the debt securities or warrants to purchase offered hereby, but only under circumstances and in jurisdictions where it is lawful to do so.
 The information contained in this prospectus is current only as of its date.